1. About carbamazepine

 - It usually takes a couple of weeks for carbamazepine to work.

 - When taking carbamazepine for epilepsy, it’s best to stick to the same brand.
 If your usual brand is not available, talk to your doctor.

 Carbamazepine can be taken by adults and children aged 1 month and over.

-Carbamazepine isn't suitable for some people.
-Tell your doctor before starting the medicine if you:
+Carbamazepine is not suitable for some people.
+Tell your doctor before starting the medicine if you have:

-- have had an allergic reaction to carbamazepine or any other medicine in the past
+- ever had an allergic reaction to carbamazepine or any other medicine in the past

-- have had problems with your bone marrow
+- ever had problems with your bone marrow

 Carbamazepine is a prescription medicine.
 It's important to take it as instructed by your doctor.

 How much you take will depend on what you are taking it for.

 You'll usually start on a low dose of 100mg to 200mg, taken once or twice a day.
 This will be increased over several weeks to the usual dose.

 The usual dose for: